TedStanoev/TedStanoev/README.md

 # About me

-> Knowledge is like the ocean, you can't drink it but you can learn to swim in it.
+> Knowledge is like the ocean, you can't drink all of it but you can learn to swim in it.

 😎 I'm a 21 year old who is into computers and wants to create applications. 🖥️